dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ### Ambient values and explicit values

 From the current request, routing accesses the route values of the current request `HttpContext.Request.RouteValues`.
 The values associated with the current request are referred to as the **ambient values**.
-For the purpose of clarity, the documentation refers to the route values passed in to method as **explicit values**.
+For the purpose of clarity, the documentation refers to the route values passed in to methods as **explicit values**.

-This following examples shows ambient values and explicit values.
-The following code provides ambient values from the current request and explicit values: `{ id = 17, }`:
+The following example shows ambient values and explicit values.
+It provides ambient values from the current request and explicit values: `{ id = 17, }`:

 [!code-csharp[](routing/samples/3.x/RoutingSample/Controllers/WidgetController.cs?name=snippet)]